Eribakova/CS5010/README.md

 ### Planned Queries

 Many cities reported a spike in bicycle sales and bike sharing.
 Although public health regulations and concerns may have kept many people confined, many experienced an increase in leisure time or flexibity.
 With businesses closed, some turned to outdoor activity for recreation.
 In Illinois, the bike share system "set monthly ridership records in August, September, and October, while many bike shops are experiencing unprecedented demand."
 (Chicago Metropolitan Agency for Planning (CMAP), "Pandemic presents opportunity for communities to embrace biking and walking," website post, undated).
-Areas with tourism, such as Washington DC, may have expercienced a similar boom in cycling that was offset by having fewer visitors.
+Areas with tourism, such as Washington DC, may have expercienced a similar boom in cycling among residents that was offset by having fewer visitors.
 Our queries focus on comparing bikesharing patterns before March 2020 with patterns afterward.

 1. How did the number of trips change?
 For example, did Northern Viriginia see an increase in ridership similar to Illinois or was there a decrease given the reduced number of visitors to the area and the State lockldown?
 2. Were there changes in the duration and time of day of bike shares?
 Can we gain insight into whether people were using bikes for commuting, given less traffic on the roads?
 3. Are there dips and increases following select public health events and information (e.g., first case reported in State?)
 4. Is there a difference by town/county?

-### Findings so far